mozilla/telemetry-airflow/README.md

 echo "Airflow web console should now be running locally at http://$(docker-machine ip default):8080"
 ```

+Note that this will start running all the DAGs with a start date in the past!
+To avoid that do not pass the AWS credentials.

 If you get a message saying "Couldn't connect to Docker daemon - you might need to run `docker-machine start default`.", try the following:
 ```bash
 docker-machine start default